094459/newsletter-oss-projects/README.md

 **fargate-on-demand**

 [fargate-on-demand](https://aws-oss.beachgeek.co.uk/3mv) this repo provides the code that shows you how you can cost optimise your container applications and then control scale down (or up) as needed.
 Yoanna Krasteva has put together a blog post that provides you with why and how you can configure this in the post, [Cost saving with AWS Fargate On-Demand](https://aws-oss.beachgeek.co.uk/3mw).(#188)

+**finch-mcp-server**

+[finch-mcp-server](https://aws-oss.beachgeek.co.uk/4ep) is the source code for the Finch MCP Server,  that enables generative AI models to build and push container images through finch cli leveraged MCP tools.
+It currently can build container images using Finch, push those images onto container registries (like Amazon ECR) creating them if needed, and manage all your Finch configuration files.
+The json configuration files that you will need for your MCP Clients [can be found here](https://awslabs.github.io/mcp/servers/finch-mcp-server/), together with additional info on dependencies and how this works. (#211)

 **how-high-is-my-salary-enclave-app**